 - 5. Don't make tall claims about your skills. - 5.
 Don't fidget about in your chair. - 6.
 Don't use vocalized pauses while answering. - 7.
 Don't look down or make furtive eye contact with interviewers. - 8.
-Don't bluff about issues you are not aware of.

-9. Don't keep on simpering sheepishly or answer emotionally.

-10 Don't exhibit your nervousness.
+Don't bluff about issues you are not aware of. - 9.
+Don't keep on simpering sheepishly or answer emotionally. - 10 Don't exhibit your nervousness.

-Note a.
-Write your answer in the space given below b.
-Compare your answer at the end of the unit i.
-How can I introduce myself during interview ?
+- b.
+Compare your answer at the end of the unit - i.
+How can I introduce myself during interview?